conan-io/docs/integrations/other.rst

 able to do so.
 There are several options:

 - First, search in Bintray for generator packages.
 Generators can be created and contributed by users as regular packages, so you can depend on them as a normal requirement, use versioning and evolve faster without depending on the Conan releases.
-See :ref:`custom_generator`.
+If you can't find one that already fits your needs, you can write your own (:ref:`custom_generator`).

 - You can use the :ref:`text_generator` or :ref:`json_generator` generators.
 They will generate a text file, simple to read that you can easily parse with your tools to extract the required information.